FG Condemns Attack on Nigerians in Ghana - THISDAYLIVE

 The federal government has condemned the renewed attacks on Nigerian traders in Ghana, describing it as uncalled for.

-There were reported cases of clashes between Ghanaian and Nigerian traders on Monday which resulted into the arrest of six while others sustained injuries.
+There were reported cases of clashes between Ghanaian and Nigerian traders on Monday which resulted in the arrest of six while others sustained injuries.

 However, the Chairman, Nigerians in Diaspora Commission (NIDCOM), Hon.
 Abike Dabiri-Erewa, said the attacks came when xenophobic attacks was becoming unpopular and thought such attacks had been put to the dustbin of history following interventions of Nigerian and Ghanaian leaders.

-Dabiri-Erewa, in a statement issued on Tuesday by the Commission’s Head of Media and Public Relations, Abdur-Rahman Balogun, stressed that the reported cases of attacks on Nigerian shops and traders by Ghanaians was quite unfortunate.
+Dabiri-Erewa in a statement issued yesterday by the Commission’s Head of Media and Public Relations, Abdur-Rahman Balogun, stressed that the reported cases of attacks on Nigerian shops and traders by Ghanaians was quite unfortunate.

 According to her, “I hereby appeal for calm from both sides and implore the law enforcement agencies to protect the lives and properties especially that of Nigerians from being attacked pending the resolution of the matter.”